 Email Dr. Richardson

-Dr. Richardson’s current research builds on his bachelor of journalism degree from Ryerson University (2007) and his master of arts degree in interdisciplinary studies of popular culture from Brock University (2008) to interrogate representations of crime in the dominant news media.
-He frequently publishes and lectures on ways for journalists and media professionals to improve the impact and accuracy of crime coverage by reassessing how they choose sources, establish metaphorical language and reproduce popular crime narratives.
-In 2012, he successfully defended his dissertation, "Communicating Crimes: Covering Gangs in Contemporary Canadian Journalism," at The University of Western Ontario.
+Dr. Chris Richardson’s research explores representations of crime in contemporary popular culture.
+His Ph.D. in media studies from Western University built on his bachelor of journalism degree from Ryerson University and his master of arts degree in interdisciplinary studies of popular culture from Brock University to explore how media professionals can improve the impact and accuracy of crime coverage by reassessing how they choose sources, establish metaphorical language and reproduce popular crime narratives.